GuangchuangYu/cv/README.md

 - `index.Rmd`: Source template for the cv, contains a variable `PDF_EXPORT` in the header that changes styles for pdf vs html.
 - `index.html`: The final output of the template when the header variable `PDF_EXPORT` is set to `FALSE`.
 View it at [guangchuangyu.github.io/cv](http://guangchuangyu.github.io/cv).
-- `ygc.pdf`: The final exported pdf as rendered by Chrome on my mac laptop.
-Links are put in footer and notes about online version are added.
+- `ygc.pdf`: The final exported pdf.
 - `positions.csv`: A csv with columns encoding the various fields needed for a position entry in the CV.
 A column `section` is also available so different sections know which rows to use.
 - `profile.json` and `citation.json`: Citation stats from Google Scholar queried by [scholar](https://cran.r-project.org/package=scholar) package.
 - `citation.R`: Source code to generated `profile.json` and `citation.json`, as well as citation trend figure, `citation.png`.